RyanSquared/fusionscript/doc/async.md

 inside of the class, treating them as values, and wrap them as a coroutine inside of a queue and then attempt to process all the functions until complete.
 It is possible this function generates an infinite loop and might not return.
+The function will also return an empty array if no errors occured during the routines or if there was instead a handler method implemented (see below).

 ### **user-defined** _method_ Async:handler(_error_)

 This method is called whenever an error is found inside an asynchronous function.
 The method will only be called when using the `run()` function.
+Use of declaring this method should be done when extending the class but can also be done by monkeypatching the Async class, which is not recommended.